NotionCue

 Check: OAuth/OIDC Discovery Metadata

 Goal: Publish OAuth/OIDC discovery metadata so agents can authenticate with your APIs.
-Result if failing: "No OAuth/OIDC discovery metadata found."
-How to implement: if your API has protected APIs, add a well-known-oauth-authorization-server configuration (for OAuth 2.0) or well-known-openid-configuration (for OpenID Connect) so agents can programmatically discover your authorization endpoints, token endpoints, scopes, and grant types, per RFC 8414.
+How to implement: if your API has protected endpoints, publish a well-known OAuth authorization server configuration (for OAuth 2.0) or OpenID Connect configuration so agents can programmatically discover your authorization endpoints, token endpoints, scopes, and grant types, per RFC 8414.
 Without this, an agent attempting to authenticate against your API has to be manually hardcoded with your specific endpoint URLs rather than discovering them automatically:

 // GET /.well-known/oauth-authorization-server